-Below is a list of features that may be included in the first release and in the future expansions.
-They are listed in the order that we think would make sense to implement them.
-The first release will focus on survival.
-Later expansions could have themes such as: Farming, Manufacturing and Industry, Mining, The Sea.
+Below is a list of features that may be included in the game as we go along.
+They are listed in the order that we think would make sense to implement them (but sometimes we skip ahead.)
+The first release focuses on survival.
+From there, we go on to themes such as: Farming, Manufacturing and Industry, Mining, The Sea.

-In the first part of our game, Ward Conlan and a group of scientists are lost in the wilderness after having escaped an alien swarm.
-They are far away and forgotten by the newly settled and struggling main colony, so chances of rescue are slim.
+In the first part of our game, we follow pioneers and scientists who are isolated from the other human settlements.
 Many months pass where the stranded people must fight for survival.
 The pioneers must use all their skill and knowledge of the environment to hold out until they are rescued and rejoin the other settlers.

 The player can designate an area to be explored.
 Characters all have a sensor range which gives a fog of war effect.
 The player knows the general features of the map from the beginning but the specific flora and fauna of an area is unknown until a character walks into the area.
 After a while, resources such as mushrooms, fruits and firewood appear, indicating that the area has been explored.